jbt-it/neomdb/README.md

 ## Development
 ### Backend

+Download the .env file from the nextcloud and copy it into `/server`

 The server uses https to secure the communication between frontend and backend.
 To continue developing you'll need a self-signed certificate.